drmrgd/mocha_torrent_tools/README.md

 extract the whole dataset or a specific variant by position, and print out a simplified variant call listing.

-- genemed_compare.pl: Starting with the XLS GeneMed reports, compare
+- genemed_compare.pl: Starting with either the XLS or a CSV derived from the XLS report, compare GeneMed output from different versions of the Torrent Variant Caller